A pushed shoot day in Burnaby cascades through six tabs before NetSuite hears about it

 Exactly what you get

 A production ERP built around the shoot-day schedule, not the invoice.
 Crew, gear, and locations attach to each day; a slip re-books and re-bills automatically; union and non-union rates with BC overtime rules live in one place; BC film and animation tax credits track against eligible spend; and a slate dashboard rolls every active show into a live cost-to-complete.
-It connects to the project management software your producers already use, the accounting software that closes the books, and a business intelligence dashboard for the studio's slate view, so the schedule stops living in six tabs.
+It connects to the project management software your producers already use, the accounting software that closes the books, and a business intelligence (BI) dashboard for the studio's slate view, so the schedule stops living in six tabs.

 How to choose a developer in Burnaby